scikit-beam/scikit-beam/doc/development/workflow/git_edit_workflow_examples.rst

 Tests first, please
 -------------------

-It would be hard to overstate the importance of testing to Astropy.
+It would be hard to overstate the importance of testing to Scikit-beam.
 Tests are what gives you confidence that new code does what it should and that it doesn't break old code.